GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ### Tridiagonal matrix view

 Similar to dense and sparse matrix view, tridiagonal matrix also offers its view for easier use with lambda functions.
-It represented by a templated class \ref TNL::Matrices::TridiagonalMatrixView with the following template parameters:
+It is represented by a templated class \ref TNL::Matrices::TridiagonalMatrixView with the following template parameters:

 * `Real` is a type of matrix elements.
 * `Device` is a device on which the matrix is allocated.
 This can be \ref TNL::Devices::Host or \ref TNL::Devices::Cuda.
 * `Index` is a type for indexing the matrix elements and also row and column indexes.
 * `Organization` tells the ordering of matrix elements in memory.
 It is either RowMajorOrder or ColumnMajorOrder.

-The first main reason for using the dense matrix view is its ability to be captured by lambda functions since the copy constructor makes only shallow copy.
+The first main reason for using the matrix view is its ability to be captured by lambda functions since the copy constructor makes only shallow copy.
 We can demonstrate it on the example showing the method `setElement` (\ref TNL::Matrices::TridiagonalMatrix::setElement).
 The code looks as follows:

 \includelineno TridiagonalMatrixViewExample_setElement.cpp